j33k3k/sysmonProcessInjection/sysmonInjectionAnalysis.md

 # Process Injection Techniques with Sysmon Analysis
 Sysmon is a kernel driver (SysmonDrv.sys) that registers callbacks directly with the Windows kernel.
+It's a low-level driver that registers callback routines with the Windows kernel.
+Whenever core system actions occur (e.g., a process launches, a network connection is attempted, or a driver loads), the kernel immediately notifies the Sysmon driver.
 It does not monitor userland DLLs like kernel32.dll or ntdll.dll.
-It monitors kernel objects and events at the lowest possible level below any userland bypass.
+Instead it monitors kernel objects and events at the lowest possible level below any userland bypass.
+The Sysmon service then runs in the background as a protected process.
+It receives data from the kernel driver, cross-references it with the user-defined rules in the configuration file, and formats the events into readable logs.

 ## TLDR: Final Lab Summary Process Injection Detection Coverage